flybywiresim/docs/docs/start/throttle-calibration.md

 This guide will help you setting up your throttles for use with the FlyByWire A32NX.

-It covers the frequently used [Thrustmaster TCA Throttle Quadrant Airbus edition](#thrustmaster-tca-or-similar-with-reverser-on-axis) with 2 throttle axis, reversers and detents and also the [Thrustmaster TWCS Throttle](#thurstmaster-twcs-or-similar-without-reverser-on-axis-and-no-detents) as an example for a single axis throttle with no reverser and no detents.
+It covers the frequently used [Thrustmaster TCA Throttle Quadrant Airbus edition](#thrustmaster-tca-or-similar-with-reverser-on-axis) with 2 throttle axis, reversers and detents and also the [Thrustmaster TWCS Throttle](#thrustmaster-twcs-or-similar-without-reverser-on-axis-and-no-detents) as an example for a single axis throttle with no reverser and no detents.

-Use the **Table of Contents** on the right side to jump to relevant chapters.
+Use the **Table of Contents** to jump to relevant chapters (on wide browsers on the right, on narrow browsers in the menu).

 ---